 Understanding baby’s cues: Babies will show you when they want to breastfeed by putting their fist to their mouth, turning their heads toward the breast or opening and closing their mouths.
 Babies often breastfeed for comfort, not just when they are hungry.
 You might find that when they have growth spurts or are teething, they want to feed more frequently.

 Consult your midwife or a lactation consultant if you have trouble with any of these.
+In Germany, costs for a midwife are covered by your health insurance but lactation consultants have to be paid privately.

 False myths about breastfeeding